 By putting just a little bit of awareness around your automatic survival response, you can begin to have a choice about your response.
 This is one of the vital components of overcoming sexual addiction.
 By understanding your biological influences, you can start to work with your urges and impulses as they arise.
 You can begin to see how your biology naturally creates a desire for sexual connectedness or a desire to masturbate or a desire to dominate or a desire to be receptive to sex or a desire to touch and be touched.
 You can begin to find ways to work with these energies so they do not overwhelm your relationship.
 You can find ways to work with your biochemistry so your desires for attachment, connection, bonding, and commitment can be met.

 Knowing When It's Time to Get Help

-Whether you use the label bad habit, addiction, compulsion, or dependency, or any other words, if your behavior is creating suffering, then you have a problem.
-It is important to at least admit to yourself that you have a problem and then you can begin to focus on healing.
+Whether you use the label bad habit, addiction, compulsion, or dependency, or any other words, if your behavior is creating suffering, then you can benefit from sex addiction therapy.
+It is important to at least admit to yourself that you have a problem.
+Then, you can begin to focus on healing.
 That may mean finding a qualified counselor or joining a support group.
-If you have attempted to stop your compulsive sexual behavior on your own in the past but have not been able to, it’s time to seek support.
+If you have attempted sex addiction recovery on your own in the past but have not been able to, it's time to seek support.